pret3nti0u5/Restaurant-Page/README.md

 Features we are going to add to this app:
 - Approach a Responsive Web Design(RWD)
-- Move from HTML and vanilla CSS to React Js framework
+- Move from HTML and Vanilla CSS to React JS Framework

 ## Acknowledgement